Last Updated: April 30, 2015

 of two forms:

-a catheter with a balloon tip that inflates to open a blocked
+the insertion of a catheter with a balloon tip that inflates to

-artery, increasing blood flow.
-A mesh stent may then be inserted as
+open a blocked artery, increasing blood flow.
+A mesh stent may then

-bypassing blocked coronary arteries with a segment of healthy blood
+involves bypassing blocked coronary arteries with a segment of

-vessel taken from another part of the patient's body.
-Unlike
+healthy blood vessel taken from another part of the patient's body.

-angioplasty, which is most successful when completed immediately
+Unlike angioplasty, which is most successful when completed

-after a heart attack, bypass surgery usually occurs after the heart
+immediately after a heart attack, bypass surgery usually occurs

 Doctors will often recommend rehabilitation begin while the